hlemcke/formatus/doc/formatus_delta.md

 ## Determine Text-Node

-A text-node can be determined by the cursor position or by some computed index.
+A text-node can be determined from cursor position or from some computed index.

 ```
 IF cursor index is on first character of a text-node